andrii-korotkov/help-for-ukraine.github.io/index.md

 ## Getting information

 This topic has an international attention and many news outlets are covering it.
 Just avoid pro-russian and/or propaganda channels, as they often tell a complete opposite of truth.
-I personally follow US's CNN and New York Times, and Ukraine's Censor Net for a pretty good coverage with regular updates.
+I personally follow US's [CNN](https://www.cnn.com) and [New York Times](https://www.nytimes.com), and Ukraine's [Censor Net](https://censor.net) for a pretty good coverage with regular updates.

 There's also a new project Ukrainian Witness by Vitaliy Deynega, the founder of one of the largest Ukrainian charity fund Come Back Alive.
 It's a chronicle of Ukrainian resistance to Russian aggression.
-You can find it on Facebook and Instagram.
+You can find it on [Facebook](https://www.facebook.com/ukrainianwitness) and [Instagram](https://www.instagram.com/ukrainianwitness).

 ## Donating

 There are multiple ways to donate via non-profit organizations or even the National Bank of Ukraine.
 Here are the ones I knew and trusted to donate.
-* National Bank of Ukraine, which is Ukraine's central bank.
+* [National Bank of Ukraine](https://bank.gov.ua/en/news/all/natsionalniy-bank-vidkriv-spetsrahunok-dlya-zboru-koshtiv-na-potrebi-armiyi), which is Ukraine's central bank.
 It has opened a special account to raise funds for the army.
-* Come Back Alive.
-Look for its Ukrainian name "Повернись живим" or Savelife.
+* [Come Back Alive](https://savelife.in.ua) (ukr. "Повернись живим").
 It's one of the largest Ukrainian charities, focused on helping with equipment, training, rehabilitation of soldiers.
-* Nova Ukraine.
+* [Nova Ukraine](https://novaukraine.org).
 It's a 501(c)3 non-profit, dedicated to strengthening a civil society in Ukraine focused and providing a humanitarian aid.
-* Razom for Ukraine.
+* [Razom for Ukraine](https://razomforukraine.org).
 It's a 501(c)3 non-profit, focused on supporting building a prosperous democratic society in Ukraine, providing critical medical supplies and amplifying voices of Ukrainians.
-* Revived Soldiers Ukraine.
-It's a non-profit, focused on providing aid to Ukrainian people, including medical rehabilitation of soldiers.
+* [Revived Soldiers Ukraine](https://www.rsukraine.org).
+It's a 501(c)3 non-profit, focused on providing aid to Ukrainian people, including medical rehabilitation of soldiers.
-* Ukrainian American Coordinating Council.
-It's a non-profit, representative body for Ukrainian Americans and people of Ukrainian descent.
+* [Ukrainian American Coordinating Council](https://uaccusa.org/).
+It's a 501(c)3 non-profit, representative body for Ukrainian Americans and people of Ukrainian descent.
 They are raising funds for helmets and armory vests.